monsoonmaelstrom/book2/book2.md

 Alex nods in agreement.
 “Yes.”

-“If someone had just given me that speech, I think I’d be a little bit more hesitant,” I comment.
+“If someone had given me that speech, I think I’d be a little bit more hesitant,” I comment.

 “You’re right, and it’s not ideal, but I think you should still do it.
 She’s what we’ve got to work with.
 Just make damn sure that connection is a one way connection,” Davy tells me.